- Snakes eat themselves due to stress, temperature regulation issues, hypermetabolism, hunger, shedding, constrictive habitat, illness, or confusion.

 Which Snakes Eat Themselves?

-There does not seem to be any particular species that are more likely to eat itself than any other snake.
-The fact is, any snake kept in an enclosure as a pet may exhibit this behavior when under suboptimal conditions.
+There does not seem to be any particular species that is more likely to eat itself than any other snake.
+The fact is any snake kept in an enclosure as a pet may exhibit this behavior when under suboptimal conditions.